manlio99/Materia-de-aprendizaje/7_FinalProjects/MayhemDinoFunWorldVisitorMovement/README.md

-# Mayhem at DinoFun World
+# Mayhem at DinoFun World: Visitor Movement

 ## Background
 DinoFun World is a typical modest-sized amusement park, sitting on about 215 hectares and hosting thousands of visitors each day.
 It has a small town feel, but it is well known for its exciting rides and events.